saltcute/kook-pixiv-chan/README.md

 `kook-pixiv-chan` will detect whether the image is NSFW or not and amount of blur to apply based on Aliyun Image Detection.

 A list of banned tags is defined in `/src/commands/pixiv/common/tagBanList.ts` and a list of banned user is defined in `/src/commands/pixiv/common/userBanList.ts`.
-Illustration with one or more of those tags or users in the list will be rejected.
+Illustration with one or more of those tags or users in the list will be rejected anyway, without checking nsfw.

 ![akarin~](https://img.kaiheila.cn/assets/2022-07/vlOSxPNReJ0dw0dw.jpg)

-Although KOOK seems to have their way of preventing massive reupload, after uploading, a map of pixiv illustration ID to its corresponding file link on KOOK's server will be added to a local file `/src/commands/pixiv/common/linkmap/map.json`.
-This can save server bandwidth and improve load time.